Talking points and impact of training

 - The curriculum is based on proven mentor training curricula; even experienced mentors learn strategies for more effective mentoring from the training.1-6

 - Federal funding agencies are calling for evidence-based mentor training and the use of Individual Development Plans (IDPs) in particular, which is covered in our research mentor training.
+The Entering Mentoring curricula series addresses the new NIGMS guidelines regarding the preparation of mentors involved in training grants.
+See

 - By participating in research mentor training, mentors will receive resources and materials on how to be a more effective research mentor.